BoevaLab/ANS_supplementary_information/README.md

 ```

-## Rerunning experiments
+## Rerunning experiments: **TODO adapt this section as it is outdated!!!!!**
 After downloading the data (see below) and correctly modifying the paths in `data/constants.py`, we can run the experiments.
 The figures for the experiments are created in the `notebooks` folder. **Note:** Manual correction of the storing paths in the jupyter notebooks might be required.

 - Preprocessing (This step can be skipped if `preprocessed` data and signatures have been downloaded):
     - Make sure to download all the datasets of the `cansig_preprocessed` folder (see "Data Availability" above).
     - Run the `data/run_preprocessing_cancer.sh` script for a desired dataset (CRC, ESCC, LUAD_xing, LUAD, BRCA, HGSOC, sCC).